 Technique: Involves lifting 2 heavy weights off the ground and walking for distance or time.

 Benefits: (4) The Farmers Walk Exercise strengthens and develops the often weak Vastus Medialis.
 By strengthening the VMO the athlete will increase their sprinting speed as the VMO is responsible for changing/transferring from the eccentric to concentric phase of the running stance/swing phase.

-The Farmers Walk is great for knee rehabilitation as it places eccentric load through the Knee which strengthens the VMO which contributes to knee stability and minimises the reocurrence of knee injuries.
-As the VMO has a tendencey to switch off or atrophy when knee pain is present
+The Farmers Walk is great for knee rehabilitation as it places eccentric load through the Knee which strengthens the VMO which contributes to knee stability and minimizes the reoccurrence of knee injuries.
+As the VMO has a tendency to switch off or atrophy when knee pain is present